kim3-sudo/nsm3data/README.md

 library(nsm3data)
 ```

+### Naive method

-To install the package from a release, download the `tar.gz` file from the latest release.
+To install the package from a release instead of with the devtools library, download the `tar.gz` file from the latest GitHub release.
 Then use

 ```
 R CMD INSTALL nsm3data_X.Y.ZZZZ.tar.gz
 ```

 in a terminal window, replacing `X.Y.ZZZZ` with the actual version number of the release.
+After the package is installed, load the library into yur current environment using the `library()` function.

-Then, start R and type `library(nsm3data)` to see that it was installed, then try out some of its functions.
+Start R and type `library(nsm3data)` to see that it was installed, then try out some of its functions.

 ## Usage